 - Failure to observe formalities – – If the testator has failed to observe the formalities that make a will valid on its face, the will can be challenged but strict adherence to the legal formalities is not necessarily grounds for a court to reject a will.
 The court has the authority to determine that a handwritten and unwitnessed will is nevertheless a valid will as a bona fide reflection of the testator’s intent.

 - Denial of a spouse’s “Elective Share” – Under state law (N.J.S.A.
 3B:8-1) a spouse of a decedent is entitled to inherit at least one-third of the “augmented estate” regardless of the will’s provisions – unless the spouse expressly waived his or her share, or the evidence shows an intent to divorce or the surviving spouse’s actions are responsible for the decedent’s death.

-The above discussion is only a starting point as it can be one thing to be an interested party with standing and legitimate grounds to challenge a will; but it can be another to have a case that is winnable.
-That is why it’s important to start by having an initial consultation with a lawyer who is experienced in estate litigation.
-He or she can provide a dispassionate assessment of your case, to help you decide what to do and whether it is worth your while to go forward.
+Standing and grounds are just a starting point.
+Even if you satisfy these two basic requirements, you may not have a case that is winnable.
+Even if your case is a good one, the process of challenging a will in court can be financially and emotionally draining.
+That is why it’s important to start by consulting with a lawyer who is experienced in estate litigation.
+He or she can provide a dispassionate assessment of your case, that can help you decide if it is worth your while to go forward.

 - To challenge probate: 4 months from the executor’s date of appointment if a NJ resident, 6 months if out of state

 - To present a claim on a debt: 9 months from date of death

 - To file suit for an elective share: 6 months after the appointment of a personal representative

 In New Jersey, the County Surrogate generally handles uncontested estates and appoints executors and administrators.
 If a beneficiary brings a will contest or other legal proceeding, such a case is handled by the Superior Court, Chancery Division, Probate Part, in the county where the decedent died.